zjseales/VehiclePractice/README.md

 (I think this would be the optimal solution but it is currently difficult to do in Unreal, and outside of my current skillset).

 11/03
-- Currently attempting new solution to set a custom LOD.
+- Failed to set a custom LOD to a Static Mesh, at runtime.
+(I'm sure it's possible but, again, outside of current skillset.)

 ## Simple Plan For Optimizing A Scene.